Rías Baixas: 10 Things we love about you

 Every bottle of wine is an opportunity to learn something.

 This is why I enjoy participating in wine chats on the interweb.
-Most often, they’re live discussions on wine education and tasting.
+Most often, they’re live discussions on wine travel, education and tasting.

 We discuss things like terroir winemaking, grape varieties, culture and pairings.

 The theme for this month’s chat is Albariño from Rías Baixas.
+And I was so excited to share our tips on how to travel to the region.

 10 Things To Know About Rías Baixas